What Happens to Your Body When You Eat Grapes Every Day

 PHOTOGRAPHER: JEN CAUSEY, FOOD STYLIST: RUTH BLACKBURN

+Grapes have recently fallen under the microscope, with some health influencers claiming that those who have prediabetes or diabetes—or those who want to lose weight—should limit or avoid grapes altogether.
 From continuous glucose monitors (CGMs) that monitor blood sugar for those with diabetes to smartwatches and smart rings that claim to monitor blood glucose for everyone else (and which the FDA warns should not be used for blood glucose monitoring), social media has been flooded with rumors about what foods spike blood sugar levels.
-Grapes have recently fallen under the microscope, with some health influencers claiming that those who have prediabetes or diabetes—or those who want to lose weight—should limit or avoid grapes altogether.

 We already tapped dietitians to clear up that myth—yes, you can eat grapes if you have diabetes (and you should, if you like them!).
+“Grapes are a type of fruit that can certainly fit in a balanced, healthy diet,” says Elizabeth Shaw, M.S., RDN, CPT.
+But how often should you eat them, and what happens when you eat grapes daily?

-You’ll Increase Your Antioxidant Intake
+They Will Increase Your Antioxidant Intake

 “Grapes with the darker purple or black hue [tend to] contain higher levels of anthocyanins, a type of antioxidant that helps combat free radicals that over time can do damage to your cells and DNA,” says Shaw.
 But no matter what kind you eat, you’ll score a potent dose.

-You Might Improve Your Brain and Heart Health
+They Might Improve Your Brain and Heart Health

 “Research is showing that grapes are a ‘functional food,’ meaning they could be considered as a form of medical nutrition therapy.
 In other words, grapes could be part of a food as medicine prescription to help those with hypertension,” says Shaw.
 “While more research is needed, it’s exciting to see food being at the forefront of preventive care.”

-You'll Score Some Vitamins and Minerals
+They'll Provide Extra Vitamins and Minerals

 If you’re not a huge fan of kale, collards, spinach or turnip greens, listen up.
 “Grapes are a good source of vitamin K, found mostly in dark leafy greens,” says Ehsani.
 “This vitamin can benefit blood flow and bone health.”